 What are the benefits of battery technology?

-Today’s battery technology is increasingly energy dense, especially when using lithium-ion batteries.
-The more energy density a battery has, the longer it can remain active, emitting a charge, in relation to its size.
-These batteries offer high voltage, low maintenance requirements, and no ‘memory effect’ (where batteries hold less charge over time) which can impact battery capacity.
-The more battery technology improves, the greater the benefits to industry and consumers alike.
+Today’s battery technology is increasing in energy density, especially when looking at lithium-ion batteries.
+The higher energy dense a battery is, the longer it can remain active and emit a charge.
+Today’s high-performance lithium-ion batteries offer high voltage, low maintenance requirements, and no ‘memory effect’ (where batteries hold less charge over time) which can impact battery capacity.
+As battery technology continues to evolve, the result will be batteries that operate longer while charging faster, offering greater benefits to large industry players and consumers alike.

 What industries currently benefit from this technology?

-Lithium-ion batteries are some of the most popular batteries on the market today, replacing lead acid batteries in a lot of settings.
+Lithium-ion batteries are some of the most popular batteries on the market today, replacing lead acid batteries in many applications.
 The battery powering your phone, for example, is likely lithium-ion, as is the battery in your laptop or tablet.
-Lithium-ion batteries are used in electrical systems, aviation, vehicle manufacturing including autonomous vehicles, and wearables.
+Lithium-ion batteries are used in aviation, vehicle manufacturing including autonomous vehicles, robotics, wearables and other electrical systems.

-How is battery tech development vital for these industries?
+How is battery tech development process vital for these industries?

-For energy, aviation, vehicle manufacturing, wearables and other industries reliant on battery technology, the need for lighter, more powerful batteries is shared.
-As batteries grow smaller, with more energy density packed into each cell, there are greater opportunities for each industry.
-A wearable can stay in action longer, for example, without needing to be charged, while a drone, electric airplane, or autonomous vehicle can travel further.
+The need for lighter, more powerful batteries is shared amongst numerous industries.
+As batteries grow smaller, with more energy density packed into each cell, there are greater opportunities for each of these industries to advance.
+For example, a wearable can stay in action longer without needing to be recharged, while a drone, electric airplane, or autonomous vehicle can travel further on a single charge.

 What impact does it have on our lives?